 Cool-down (2 minutes): Hip flexor stretch with railing assist, hamstring stretch against railing, standing chest opener.

 Jakicic et al. (1999, JAMA, PMID 10546695) found across an 18-month study that home exercisers who completed multiple short bouts of activity maintained adherence rates comparable to gym users.
-A 15-minute balcony circuit each morning qualifies as exactly this kind of adherence-supporting short bout.
+A 15-minute balcony circuit each morning qualifies as exactly this kind of adherence-supporting short bout β with the added advantage of outdoor light exposure that a home-interior session cannot replicate.

 Sources: Garber et al. (2011) PMID 21694556, Bull et al. (2020) PMID 33239350, Westcott (2012) PMID 22777332, Jakicic et al. (1999) PMID 10546695, Chiang et al. (2018) PMID 30048414, CDC Physical Activity Guidelines (2nd edition).